Dragon Games

 Golden Treasure: the Great Green

-Was there ever any doubt this would be first game on the list?
-Golden Treasure is not only my favorite dragon game out there, but likely my favorite game ever made.
-The gameplay is a mixture of visual novel, choose-your-own-adventure, and RPG, where you spend each day of your life as a dragon exploring, hunting, battling in simple rock-paper-scissors style combat, and making decisions that can save or ruin your run.
+Was there ever any doubt this would be the first game on the list?
+Golden Treasure is not only my favorite dragon game, it's likely my favorite game ever made.
+The gameplay is a mixture of visual novel, choose-your-own-adventure, and RPG, where you spend each day of your life as a dragon exploring, hunting, battling in simple rock-paper-scissors combat, and making decisions that can save or ruin your run.

-Of course this game has some problems as well, such as unskippable text, which can make replaying Golden Treasure tedious.
-Combat is unbalanced, with some abilities like power strike being very strong, while other abilities like the true song of dominion are useless.
-Grinding for animal masteries is tedious, too.
-And the hunting minigame is janky.
+Of course there are some downsides here too, such as the game's unskippable text, which can make replaying Golden Treasure tedious.
+Combat is unbalanced, with some abilities like power strike being very strong.
+Meanwhile other abilities like the true song of dominion are useless.
+Grinding out animal masteries is tedious, too, and the hunting minigame is janky.

 The art and music of Golden Treasure are fantastic.
 Almost every part of this game feels polished and well thought-out, and it's clear that Golden Treasure was a labor of love more than anything else.
 The devs of Golden Treasure, Dreaming Door Studios, are currently working on a sequel to the game called Hierophant, so expect to see that one on this list too when it comes out!

-The first playthrough of Golden Treasure takes around 8-12 hours, and at least double that if you want to see every ending.
-Your first run will be the hardest, but it does get easier after that.
+The first playthrough of Golden Treasure is about 8-12 hours long, and at least double that if you want to see every ending.
+Your first run will be the hardest, but it gets easier after that.

 The Mystery of Caketropolis

-Caketropolis is an RPG-maker mystery game where you play as a young gray dragon named Rimentus.
+Caketropolis is an RPG-maker game where you play as a young gray dragon named Rimentus and try to solve the mystery of who burned down a bakery.
 While this game has its goofy moments (how can you not with a name like Caketropolis?), it was also created with a great message at its core.
-The story focuses primarily on the tensions between humanity and dragonkind, and Caketropolis has several surprising revelations that keep it interesting as you explore the small game world and unravel its mysteries.
+The story focuses primarily on the tensions between humanity and dragonkind, and Caketropolis has several surprising revelations that keep it interesting as you explore the small game world and unravel its secrets.
+The true ending is unexpected and controversial; I like it, but some people will definitely not.

 The visuals of Caketropolis are very standard RPG-maker fare, but the music is great.
 General gameplay consists of simple puzzles and exploration.
 These do their job, but it's really the story and characters that take center focus here.
 One of Caketropolis's most unique features is Rimentus's ability to examine, smell, lick, or boop any object or person he finds.
 Try these out at various points, and you can get some pretty funny results!